usnistgov/mass/README.md

 ## Tutorials and demos

 These are all probably out of date.
 They live in `mass/mass/demo`.
 If you want to contribute to mass, but don't want to do a bunch of programming, updating the demos would be a huge help!

+# Development Tips
+`pytest-watch --pdb -- mass/off` run from the source directory will run only the tests in `mass/off`, automatically, each time a file is saved.
+Upon any error it will drop into pdb for debugging.
+You will need to `pip install pytest-watch` first.